The Ultimate Guide to Working With An Out-Of-Network Dietitian

 A Simple Step-by-Step Guide

 Nutrition counseling plays a crucial role in maintaining overall health and well-being.
-You might not realize, however, that your insurance benefits can often cover sessions with an out of network dietitian.
+Many people don’t know that your insurance benefits can often cover sessions with an out-of-network dietitian.
 This guide will walk you through using your benefits for nutrition counseling and will cover specific CPT codes (97803 and 97802) and the variability of covered diagnostic codes.

 Step 1: Review Your Insurance Policy